 \subsection{Eigen-decomposition of large matrices}

-For aerodynamic robust design and uncertainty quantification the geometric uncertainties of aircraft are often modelled by random fields using Karhunen-Lo\`{e}ve expansion (KLE) which requires an eigen-decomposition of the underlying covariance matrix.
-If the random field has a large number of nodes the matrix is often so huge that the eigen-decomposition becomes prohibitive for commonly available computing resource.
+For aerodynamic robust design and uncertainty quantification the geometric uncertainties of aircraft are often modelled by random fields using a Karhunen-Lo\`{e}ve expansion (KLE) which requires an eigen-decomposition of the underlying covariance matrix.
+If the random field has a large number of nodes the matrix is often so huge that the eigen-decomposition may become prohibitive for commonly available computing resources.
 In \cite{khoro2009} a hierarchical low rank approximation technique is used to reduce the cost.
-In this example we show how the relatively simpler diagonal pivoted Cross Approximation (Algorithm~\ref{DCA}) do the same job for KLE with continuous covariance functions.
+In this example we show how the relatively simpler diagonal pivoted cross approximation (Algorithm~\ref{DCA}) can do the same job for KLE with continuous covariance functions.

-Consider the wing surface as shown in the left part of Figure~\ref{fig:wing} that is discretized into 56312 mesh nodes and assumed subject to zero-mean Gaussian random perturbations.
-Due to engineering reasons the standard deviation ($\sigma$) of the perturbation is assumed of a distribution as shown in the right part of Figure~\ref{fig:wing}.
+Consider the wing surface as shown in the left part of Figure~\ref{fig:wing} that is discretized into 56312 mesh nodes $p_i$ and assumed subject to zero-mean Gaussian random perturbations.
+Due to engineering reasons the standard deviation ($\sigma$) of the perturbation is $p_i$-dependent as shown in the right part of Figure~\ref{fig:wing}.
 The correlation of the perturbations on any $(i,j)$ pair of node $p_k=(x_k, \,y_k,\, z_k)$ is assumed of Gaussian type: